 - Meet the income guidelines.
 Households with incomes at or below 185% of the federal poverty income level are income eligible.
 WIC determines income based on gross income of all the members of a household, related or non-related.
 If you are pregnant, count your unborn baby in family size.

 2021-2022 WIC INCOME GUIDELINES – Effective July 1, 2021

 Gross income before taxes

 - Have a nutritional or medical need.
-WIC participants receive an initial health and diet screening to determine nutritional risks such as iron deficiency anemia, underweight status, or poor eating habits.
+WIC participants receive an initial health and nutrition screening to determine nutritional risks.

 - Live in Pennsylvania.
 WIC participants usually receive services in the county where they live.
 U.S. citizenship is not a requirement for eligibility.
 Participants must apply in person.